hkobir/project-showcase/Smart Proxy/README.md

 # Smart Proxy

-A food order and management Flutter UI concept.
+Mange attendance system more efficiently in order to different batch and sections organizing, using firebase database.

 ## Snapshots